-From the theaters and museums of the Cultural District to parks that play host to festivals and farmers’ markets, downtown puts a wide range of entertainment within easy walking distance.
+From the theaters and museums of the Cultural District to parks that play host to festivals and farmers’ markets, Portland’s downtown and the central city put a wide range of entertainment within easy walking distance.

 The long green lawns, riverside paths and refreshing fountains of Waterfront Park are a magnet for joggers, cyclists and Frisbee flingers; they also set the stage for a full slate of summer festivals, including the century-old Rose Festival (May-June) and the legendary Oregon Brewers Festival (July).

 Nicknamed Portland’s Living Room, red-brick-lined Pioneer Courthouse Square is a hub of civic fun.
 The most-visited spot in town hosts some 300 events each year, including a farmers’ market on summer Mondays, free concerts, movies and a grand holiday tree-lighting party.